CodeYourFuture/syllabus/docs/html-css/week-4/lesson.md

 :::note Exercise (30 min)

+**Exercise objective:** To practice public speaking skills

 Volunteer to present back to the class.

 :::

 :::note Exercise (10 min)

+**Exercise objective:** To reflect on learnings and processes, to come up with suggestions

 Let's spend some time on a class retrospective for the this module.
 Discuss the following points:
 - What we covered over the past weeks